 - Installation of an ignition interlock device and an SR-22 filing

-A first offense will typically be a misdemeanor unless there are other factors present in the case.
-For each additional conviction the penalties will continue to increase.
-A conviction will also leave a mark on your criminal record.
-For a commercial driver the penalties can differ.
-Refusing a chemical test can also leave you with additional penalties that will be automatic even if you are found innocent.
+A first offense will typically be a misdemeanor unless other factors are present in the case.
+For each additional conviction, the penalties will continue to increase.
+A DUI conviction will also leave a mark on your permanent criminal record.
+For a commercial driver, the penalties can differ.
+Refusing a chemical test can also leave you with additional penalties that will be automatic, even if you are innocent.

 When Can a Legal DUI Arrest Be Made?

-If you’ve been In the state of California, it is illegal to operate a motor vehicle after consuming alcohol.
-However, an arrest can only be made if there is sufficient evidence to prove that the suspect was legally intoxicated at the time of the arrest.
-One way in which a police officer may determine this is by using the Standard Fields Sobriety Tests (SFST), which meant to judge the person’s motor skills and concentration abilities to see if they are intoxicated.
-Another means is to have the suspect take a breathalyzer test to determine their blood alcohol content (BAC).
-If the test result is .08% BAC or higher, a legal arrest can be made.
+In California, operating a motor vehicle after consuming alcohol is illegal.
+However, an arrest can only occur if there is sufficient evidence to prove that the suspect was legally intoxicated at the time of the arrest.
+A police officer may determine intoxication using the Standard Fields Sobriety Test to judge the person’s motor skills and concentration.
+Another option is to have the suspect take a breathalyzer test to determine their blood alcohol content.
+A legal arrest can be made if the test result is .08% blood alcohol level or higher.

 Field Sobriety Tests